Ubaidbutt/career/README.md

 - **Infrastructure and pipelines**: GitHub actions, Azure pipelines, serverless framework, AWS CDK, Terraform

 I haven't had the chance to work with Golang and Rust professionally but I would love to explore these technologies.

-# Want to know more?
-If you like to read and want to know more about me, the following might help:
-- Why I left my jobs [here](https://ubaidrbutt.com/job-changes-in-career/)